Natu09/covid19/README.md

 python3 app.py
 ```

-The geo plots take a quite bit of time, so it might take a few minutes to launch.
+The geo plots take a quite bit of time to load the data, so it might take a few minutes to launch.